noah-nuebling/mac-mouse-fix/README.md

 to generate the `appcast.xml` and `appcast-pre.xml` files \
     (`appcast.xml` will only contain stable releases, while `appcast-pre.xml` will also contain prereleases)

-- `cat test.md | pandoc -f markdown -t html -H update-notes.css -s -o test.html; open test.html` \
+- `rm test.html; cat test.md | pandoc --from markdown --to html --include-in-header update-notes-style.html --include-in-header update-notes-script.html --standalone --output=test.html; open test.html` \
-to test `update-notes.css`
+to test

 - `python3 stats` \
 to see how many times your releases have been downloaded at this point